apl-ocean-engineering/marine_msgs/Contributing.md

 ## Branching model

-This repository only has a single branch: `main`
+This repository only has two branches: while `main` branch supports ROS1 Noetic, `ros2` branch supports ROS2 Foxy, Humble and Rolling.

 Rather than feature branches, we expect all development and proposals to occur via pull requests from forks.